awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 | --- | --- |
 | Documents per request | 25 |

 If you plan to send more than 20 requests per second, you should consider using the batch operations\.
-Batch operations enable you to send more documents in each request, but have a lower throttling limit\.
+Batch operations enable you to send more documents in each request which may result in higher throughput\.
+For example, when you use the `DetectDominantLanguage` operation, you can send up to 20 documents per second\.
+However, if you use the `BatchRequestDominantLanguage` operation, you can send up to 250 documents per second, but processing speed may be lower\.
 For more information about throttling limits see [ Amazon Comprehend Limits ](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_amazon_comprehend) in the *Amazon Web Services General Reference*\.
 For more information about using the batch APIs, see [Batch Processing Documents](how-batch.md)\.

 ## Language Detection<a name="limits-language-detection"></a>